 ACCOMMODATION & FACILITIES AT MENO A KWENA:

 Guest accommodation consists of just ten tents, including two tents for family use.
 All are positioned amongst trees and along the clifftop.
 They’re Meru in style, which means that an exterior layer of canvas extends over the inner structure to create a lovely private veranda.
 The veranda is set with a couple of safari chairs and a small table, and it’s a great spot for relaxing and enjoying river views!
 Moving inside, each standard-size tent contains either a double bed or twin beds, bedside lighting, a standing fan, and a storage trunk at the foot of the bed/s.
-Local and colonial furniture and furnishings merge to interesting effect, while the palette involves vibrant colours from a Persian rug or two as well as some wall artwork.
+Local and colonial furniture and furnishings merge to interesting effect, while the palette involves vibrant colors from a Persian rug or two as well as some wall artwork.
 At the back of the tent, you’ll find the washing facilities, which comprise flush toilet, twin washbasins, and shower.
 This space flows out into a stone-walled enclosure, complete with an adventurous outdoor shower!
 Both family tents benefit from all these features, as well as an extra room for children that offers either two or three beds.
-And access for disabled travellers is available on request.
+And access for disabled travelers is available on request.

 The lounge and dining areas at Meno a Kwena occupy an L-shaped mess tent, which is approached from the guest tents via sandy paths through the trees.
-The lounge contains plenty of comfortable seating around coffee and occasional tables, in addition to all sorts of intriguing artefacts and photos.
+The lounge contains plenty of comfortable seating around coffee and occasional tables, in addition to all sorts of intriguing artifacts and photos.
 There’s a reference library too, where you can enjoy reading up about the local wildlife!
 In the dining area, there’s one long table flanked by safari chairs.
 Everyone eats together here, tucking in to delicious meals.
 The bar is set up within a smaller tent just a short distance from the mess, providing an alternative space in which to relax and marvel at river vistas.
 There’s even a sculpted crocodile seat!
-The camp has a classic fire-pit, the perfect place for getting to know your fellow travellers and swapping stories.
+The camp has a classic fire-pit, the perfect place for getting to know your fellow travelers and swapping stories.
 Finally, there’s a swimming pool – built into the rocks at the top of the cliff, it boasts breathtaking views down to the river, where you’ll likely spot wildlife congregating for a long cool drink, especially during dry season.
 You can also see as far as the Makgadikgadi Pans!

 ACTIVITIES AT MENO A KWENA: